 - Do you have sufficient cash flow to implement your plan?

 - How will you address product costing and supply chain issues?

 - What steps have been taken to recession-proof your business?

 - Have you completed a data-based budget?

-- What will impact your budget differently in 2023 based on the current state of the economy and its fluctuations?
+- What will impact your budget differently next year based on the current state of the economy and its fluctuations?

 - What is your revenue growth projection?

 - What do you expect to return to equity investors?

 - Do you have accurate income data for the current year?

 - Have you worked with a tax preparer to do an income tax projection?